Restorative Dentistry in Vista

 If you have missing, damaged, or decayed teeth, you are a good candidate for restorative dentistry.
 While preventive dentistry helps prevent problems from developing, restorative dentistry corrects the problems and restores your teeth back to health.
 Don’t put off restorative treatment.
 The sooner you attend to the issue the sooner you can return to good oral health.
 By ignoring a broken, missing, or infected tooth, you run the risk of not only developing more serious problems, but of requiring more invasive and more costly treatments.

 We understand that it is easy to procrastinate, especially if you are anxious about undergoing a dental procedure.
 However, many times, with a simple non- or minimally-invasive restorative treatment or two, you can quickly and easily regain your oral health.
-That is why we offer dental sedation options to make you feel relaxed and comfortable before and during dental treatment, so there is no need to procrastinate and you can nip those dental issues before they become more serious.
 Rest assured, we will treat you like a member of our own family.